 “What I really liked about feedback from the online course and what I benefited most from was Russ’ ability to see the script as a whole, evaluate the overall structure and shape of the writing, but also the scene by scene, character and dialogue aspects.
 It wasn’t always the easiest feedback to receive, but it was certainly the most helpful.”

 “Russ was a brilliant tutor – hugely flexible, encouraging and supportive.
-I’ve done similar courses in a classroom setting and can honestly say I received far more input doing it online.
+I’ve done similar courses (to the Scriptwriting Workshop Online) in a classroom setting and can honestly say I received far more input doing it online.
 Russ gave me advice and support tailored for my experience and talents and even helped me decide which projects had most commercial promise and which to drop

 Whether you’ve had a script idea in your head for ages or have an urge to write but don’t know what about, Russ will help you refine your ideas and get it down on paper.
 Just finishing a script I was happy with felt like a huge achievement!”